-Below is a list of the top selling herbs based on the most recent information online:
+Below is a list of the top selling herbs based on information gathered online:

 - Ginkgo Biloba sold $147 million worth, commonly used to increase because of it’s antioxidant properties, which is believed to help improve memory, increase brain blood flow, and prevent dementia.
 It’s also thought to help prevent heart attacks and stroke.